Skip to main content

 Why do we get married?

-- It's sunnah, yes, but, can a person not go to heaven if she or he does not ever get married?
+- It's sunnah, yes, but can a person not go to heaven if she or he does not ever get married?

-It is said that men marry women expecting that they will be stay as they are, while women marry men hoping they will change.
+It is said that men marry women expecting that they will stay as they are, while women marry men hoping they will change.
 Men imagine their wives will always be young and beautiful and subservient to them, and women hope that their men will one day see them as equals and not the "bidadari" of this earth.
 More often than not, both of them are left disappointed.

 Comments